tianchenji/Robust-SM-MPC/README.md

-# Robust SM-MPC
+# Robust-SM-MPC
-Code for the manuscript "Robust Model Predictive Control with Set-Membership State Estimation".
+Code for our paper [Robust Output Feedback MPC with Reduced Conservatism under Ellipsoidal Uncertainty](https://ieeexplore.ieee.org/abstract/document/9992704) at [CDC 2022](https://cdc2022.ieeecss.org/).

-The code will be released upon publication.
+We implemented three different algorithms: two tubes, single tube and the proposed SM MPC.
+Detailed descriptions of each method can be found in the paper.

 ## Prerequisites
 * [CasADi](https://web.casadi.org/)